 There are several indications for enucleation where the eye is either blind or painful, which are unresponsive to treatment.

-Eye infection or inflammation – There are many causes of eye infection or inflammation in cats some are the result of infections such as herpes, injuries or scratches may occur to the eye resulting in an infection which remains unresponsive to treatment.
+- Eye infection or inflammation – There are many causes of eye infection or inflammation in cats some are the result of infections such as herpes, injuries or scratches that may occur to the eye resulting in an infection that remains unresponsive to treatment.

-Phthisis bulbi – A shrunken and non-functional globe which occurs due to trauma or severe ocular disease.
+- Phthisis bulbi – A shrunken and non-functional globe that occurs due to trauma or severe ocular disease.

-Congenital deformities – These may render the eye unworkable or abnormalities can lead to permanent damage over time requiring the eye be removed.
+- Congenital deformities – These deformities are present at birth and may render the eye unworkable or defects can lead to permanent damage over time requiring the eye be removed.

 Enucleation is a last resort surgery when there is no hope of sparing the eye or for cases where the cat is in chronic pain.